CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 ### Review
 In this exercise, you have completed the following tasks:
 - Created a project in the Azure AI Foundry portal
-- Extracted named entities with Azure AI Language in Azure AI Foundry portal
+- Extracted named entities with Azure AI Language in the Azure AI Foundry portal
-- Extracted key phrases with Azure AI Language in Azure AI Foundry portal
+- Extracted key phrases with Azure AI Language in the Azure AI Foundry portal
-- Summarized text with Azure AI Language in Azure AI Foundry portal
+- Summarized text with Azure AI Language in the Azure AI Foundry portal

 ## Learn more